davekinkead/LAWS4111/Jurisprudence of FA Hayek.md

 Hayek's second critical perspective was against the rationalist belief abstract notions were a product of conscious thought.
 Rather he claimed that particulars informed the abstract and that the abstract conception is what made thought possible.
 For Hayek, the mind was simply the product of neuro-sensory input intersecting with the environment.

 Hayek's final observation was that physical and social systems exhibit emergent properties.
 While it may be possible to know of all the rules that guide the system, it is impossible to ever know the multitude of preferences, wants, intentions, and beliefs of individual agents.
+We may be able to predict a great deal but will rarely be able to decide what individual actors do.

 _Critical Rationalism_ by contrast, accepts the inherent limitations on human knowledge which is itself simply the accumulation of rules and practices.
 Rationalists, Hayek claimed, suffered from a _synoptic delusion_.
+The problem isn't a lack of intelligence or processing power, its lack of availability of information.

 ## Order